 This species is native to the United States (Great Basin and the Rocky Mountains), found on elevations of 4,900 to 11,500 feet (1,500 to 3,500 m).

 Sedum debile is a small, low-growing succulent with slender, fragile, branched stems that tend to grow along the ground, forming erect, compact, almost spherical rosettes.
 Leaves are glaucous green speckled with pink, sometimes pink or red, and minutely papillose at the tip.
-They are usually elliptic, about 0.3 inches (0.8 cm) and 0.15 inches (0.4 cm) wide.
+They are usually elliptic, about 0.3 inches (0.8 cm) long and 0.15 inches (0.4 cm) wide.
 Flowering shoots are simple, erect, decumbent or ascending, and up to 4.8 inches (12 cm) long.
-Flowers are yellow, star-shaped with five petals, and appear in summer arranged in cymes of 2 branches.
+Flowers are yellow, star-shaped with five petals, and appear arranged in cymes of 2 branches in summer.

 The tiny rosettes of this species are similar in size to those of Sedum borschii.

 The specific epithet "debile (deb-IL-ee)" is a neuter form of the Latin adjective "debilis," meaning "weak," "frail," or "feeble."
 It refers to the slender and weak stems of the species.